CS302 Lecture Notes - Recursion Review

 #2: Topcoder SRM 351, D1, 250-point problem: CoinsExchange

 We are given six numbers: G1, S1 and B1, representing the number of gold, silver and bronze coins that we currently have, and G2, S2 and B2, representing the number of gold, silver and bronze coins that we want to have.
-We have exchange rates:
+All are limited by 1,000,000.
+We have exchange rates from the bank:

 Example G1 S1 B1 G2 S2 B2 Answer